-Years Ended December 31, Change 2022 vs. 2021 2022 2021 2020 \$ % (d lollars in thousands) Revenue: License revenue \$ 22,590 \$ 116,434 \$ 14,323 \$ (93,844) (81)% Development and other revenue 24,189 70,275 80,592 (46,086) (66)% Product revenue, net 82,869 47,638 72,498 35,231 74 % Drug product revenue 11,086 962 8,906 10,124 1,052 % Total revenue \$ 140,734 \$ 235,309 \$ 176,319 \$ (94,575) (40)%
+Years Ended December 31, Change 2023 vs. 2022 2023 2022 2021 \$ % (dollars in thousands) Revenue: License revenue \$ 9,649 \$ 22,590 \$ 116,434 \$ (12,941) (57) % Development and other revenue 18,401 24,189 70,275 (5,788) (24) % Product revenue, net 100,949 82,869 47,638 18,080 22 % Drug product revenue, net 18,753 11,086 962 7,667 69 % Total revenue \$ 147,752 \$ 140,734 \$ 235,309 \$ 7,018 5 %

 Under our revenue recognition policy, license revenue includes amounts from upfront, non-refundable license payments and amounts allocated pursuant to the standalone selling price method from other consideration received during the respective periods.
 This revenue is generally recognized as deliverables are met and services are performed.
-License revenues represented 16%, 50% and 8% of total revenues for the years ended December 31, 2022, 2021 and 2020, respectively.
+License revenues represented 7%, 16% and 50% of total revenues for the years ended December 31, 2023, 2022 and 2021, respectively.

 Development revenue includes co-development and other development related services.
 We recognize development services as revenue in the period in which they are billed to our partners, excluding China.
-As of December 31, 2022, we expect the future development services to continue through 2024.
-For China co-development services, we defer revenue until we begin to transfer control of the manufactured commercial product to AstraZeneca, which commenced in the first quarter of 2021 and we expect to continue through 2028, which reflects our best estimates.
-Other revenues consist of contract manufacturing revenue and sales of research and development material and have not been material for any of the periods presented.
-Development and other revenues represented 17%, 30% and 46% of total revenues for the years ended December 31, 2022, 2021 and 2020, respectively.
+As of December 31, 2023, we do not expect to incur significant future co-development services.
+For China co-development services, we defer revenue until we begin to transfer control of the manufactured commercial product to AstraZeneca, which commenced in the first quarter of 2021 and we expect to continue through 2033, which reflects our best estimates, taking into account our estimated loss of exclusivity upon expiry of our composition of matter patent in 2024, our existing patent portfolio, and competition from generics.
+Other revenues consist of contract manufacturing revenue, patent transfer and sales of research and development material, which have not been material for any of the periods presented.
+Development and other revenues represented 12%, 17% and 30% of total revenues for the years ended December 31, 2023, 2022 and 2021, respectively.

 We recognize product revenue when our customer obtains control of promised goods or services in an amount that reflects the consideration we expect to receive in exchange for those goods or services.
-Product revenue represented 59%, 20% and 41% of total revenue for the years ended December 31, 2022, 2021 and 2020, respectively.
+Product revenue represented 68%, 59% and 20% of total revenue for the years ended December 31, 2023, 2022 and 2021, respectively.

-Drug product revenue includes commercial-grade API or bulk drug product sales to AstraZeneca, under the AstraZeneca U.S./RoW Agreement, and Astellas in support of pre-commercial preparation prior to the New Drug Application or marketing authorization application approval, and to Astellas for ongoing commercial launch in Japan and Europe.
+Drug product revenue includes commercial-grade API or bulk drug product sales to AstraZeneca, under the AstraZeneca U.S./RoW Agreement, and Astellas in support of pre-commercial preparation prior to the New Drug Application or marketing authorization application approval, and to Astellas for ongoing commercial activities in Japan and Europe.
 We recognize drug product revenue when we fulfill the inventory transfer obligations.
 The amount of variable consideration that is included in the transaction price may be constrained, and is included in the drug product revenue only to the extent that it is probable that a significant reversal in the amount of the cumulative revenue recognized will not occur in a future period when the uncertainty associated with the variable consideration is subsequently resolved.
 Actual amounts of consideration ultimately received in the future may differ from our estimates, for which we will adjust these estimates and affect the drug product revenue in the period such variances become known.
-Drug product revenues represented 8%, 0%, and 5% of total revenues for the years ended December 31, 2022, 2021 and 2020, respectively.
+Drug product revenues represented 13%, 8%, and 0% of total revenues for the years ended December 31, 2023, 2022 and 2021, respectively.